 Over the last twenty years, scientists from different countries have studied and analysed the human factor as a factor in life safety, primarily in understanding human capabilities, and then applying this knowledge to design equipment, tools, systems and work processes.
 The human factor can use input from many disciplines (design, engineering, psychology, management) and is considered a mixture of engineering and psychology.
-The field of research of human factors is focused on the following four areas: improving security; error reduction; increasing comfort; and increasing productivity [7-14].
+The field of research of human factors is focused on the following four areas: improving security; error reduction; increasing comfort; and increasing productivity (Griffin & Neal, 2000; Guldenmund, 2000; Flin et al., 2000; Siu et al., 2004; Carmeli et al., 2009; Chandrasekaran & Mishra, 2012; Hoffmann & Morgeson, 1999; Griffin, 1999).

-A.R.
-Hale [15] described the functions of organisational culture, conflicts, management in non-bureaucratic organisations, safety audit and safety in the educational organisations.
+Hale (2003), described the functions of organisational culture, conflicts, management in non-bureaucratic organisations, safety audit and safety in the educational organisations.
 The author has considered how the safety of life in the organisation is affected by the fact that people know what they believe, but there is no evidence they can be wrong, and also that the problems in the coming years have not been solved.
-S.A.
-Gyekye [16] conducted a study of the relationship between job satisfaction on the safety climate, and studied the relationship between job satisfaction and compliance with safety management policies and the frequency of accidents.
+Ayim Gyekye (2005), conducted a study of the relationship between job satisfaction on the safety climate, and studied the relationship between job satisfaction and compliance with safety management policies and the frequency of accidents.
 A positive relationship between job satisfaction and the safety climate has been identified.
 Employees who expressed more satisfaction with their positions were positive about the security climate.
 Accordingly, they were more committed to security management policies and therefore registered a lower level of accidents.
 Thus, the results were consistent with the view that employees' positive perceptions of the organisational climate affect their perceptions of workplace safety.

 Therefore, a person's readiness for responsible constructive behaviour is formed not so much as a result of students studying certain courses, but due to the influence of organisational culture of the enterprise, as well as information space with its cultural tradition and real reflection of the value of human safety.
 Therefore, we believe that the moral attitudes of young people and their readiness for constructive social interaction are a factor of the life safety, the basis on which safe, responsible behaviour in specific professional activities will be built.
-This is a rather narrow but important question about the role of moral attitudes of young people and their readiness for constructive social interaction was the purpose of our empirical study, or rather to test this hypothesis: moral attitudes of young people and readiness for constructive social interaction is one of the factors shaping safe behaviour in professional activity.
+This is a rather narrow but important question about the role of moral attitudes of young people and their readiness for constructive social interaction was the purpose of our empirical study, or rather to test this hypothesis: moral attitudes of young people and readiness for constructive social interaction is one of the factors shaping safe behaviour in professional activity (Andriessen, 1978; Vowel et al., 2017).

-2. Literature Review
+Literature Review